-Doppelhaus develops sustainable, nonwoven materials for a more circular fashion industry.
-Their first material ‘Cloudwool’ uses undervalued British wool and bonds it using a novel nonwoven process, resulting in a lighter, more flexible felt fabric suitable for use in apparel.
+Doppelhaus develop sustainable, non-woven materials for the fashion industry.
+Their first material Cloudwool® uses undervalued British wool and bonds it through a novel non-woven process, resulting in a lighter, more flexible felt fabric for apparel and footwear.

-We will be working with the London College of Fashion (UAL) to develop a sustainable nonwoven textile at an accessible price point and with strong aesthetic and functional appeal that could have a positive environmental impact by serving the mass market.
+The BFTT project focused on developing and manufacturing the non-woven textile at an accessible price point and with strong aesthetic and functional appeal that could have a positive environmental impact through mass market applications.

 R&D Project Lead

 Innovation has always played a central role in Stephanie’s work.
 As an award-winning graduate of CSM and the RCA (2015) Stephanie has consistently brought originality and developed innovative approaches to her research and commercial career.
 An involvement within the textile sector that spans diverse industries as Fashion, Couture, Interiors, Automotive and R&D. This has led to collaborations with clients in New York, Canada, Europe, Scandinavia Japan and the UK.
 Alongside this professional career that focus’ on Design Driven material innovation Stephanie also works as a visiting lecturer at Central Saint Martins (CSM).
 Her current role as Project Lead for Doppelhaus brings together her commercial design expertise, with innovative non-woven manufacturing technology.